Introduction

 Guidelines for Interview Questions

-A key component of a successful interview process is strong interview questions that seek to reveal professional characteristics which are directly related to the requirements of a position.
+A key component of a successful interview process is strong interview questions that seek to tease out professional characteristics which are directly related to the requirements of a position.
 There are a variety of question types that can used during a search.
 For example:

-- Informational/background questions that influence candidates to provide additional context to their specific accomplishments, background, and experiences.
+- Informational/Background questions ask candidates to provide additional context to their specific accomplishments, background, and experiences.

 - Example: Please describe your experience working with online learning platforms.
 What courses have you adapted for an online platform?
 What were the challenges associated with that adaptation?